jfordjuoh/P8105_HW3_jf3354/JF_HW3.md

 #Make a table showing the three most popular items in each of the aisles “baking ingredients”, “dog food care”, and “packaged vegetables fruits”.
 Include the number of times each item is ordered in your table.

 instacart %>%
-  filter(aisle %in% c("baking ingredients", "dog food care", "packaged vegetables fruits")) %>% group_by(aisle) %>%
-  count(product_name) %>%
-  mutate(ranking = min_rank(desc(n))) %>%  #ranking the n so that those with the least ranking go to the bottom
+  filter(aisle %in% c("baking ingredients", "dog food care", "packaged vegetables fruits")) %>% #%in% checks whether or not the object is contained in the other object.  == is a logical operator that checks for identity properties. group_by(aisle) %>% count(product_name) %>% mutate(ranking = min_rank(desc(n))) %>%  #ranking the n so that those with the least ranking go to the bottom